sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  Answer—Through knowledge, through right vision, through its opposition, it isremoved.
 Therefore by removal of the cause of their association "atyan.... kāraḥ" =there arises the absolute (remedy for pain).

  Question—What is it (the remedy) which is right vision?
 In answer to the questionas to the nature of this (remedy) he gives the well-known example (through the words)"tadyathā", i.e., (The sole of the foot can be pierced) as it is very soft. "kaṇṭa...tvam"=(the thorn can pierce) as it is of a hard nature.
 Their contact is the special cause forpain.
 Therein the “parihāraḥ " (remedy) for the pain due to the piercing of the thorn"kaṇṭake..nam"¹ is not to attack the thorn with one's foot.
-If there is a reason toplace the foot then “pāda...nam"²(it should be covered with some protection)."etat...pnoti"³= He who knows these two, i.e., capacity to be pierced and capacityto pierce or the twofold remedy[^948](he) commences a different cure.
+If there is a reason toplace the foot then “pāda...nam"²(it should be covered with some protection)."etat...pnoti"³= He who knows these two, i.e., capacity to be pierced and capacityto pierce or the twofold remedy[^948] (he) commences a different cure.
 (He by commencing the remedy does not undergo the pain) which is caused by the piercing of thethorn.

 [^948]: "Not to place the foot on the thorn or to protect the foot when so placed."